azizof/MaterialDesign/README.md

 ### MStyle
 this class used as style helper and used by each compontent in materialdesign.ui package. for calling it just use **style()** method

-for non materialdesign.ui package components you can use static method to(Component)
+for non materialdesign.ui package components you can use static method forComponent(Component)
 ```java
      Label mylabel = new Label();
      MStyle.forComponent(mylabel).fgColor(MaterialColor.BLACK).bgColor(MaterialColor.WHITE).padding(2).margin(2).roundRectBorder();